ufs-community/land-DA_workflow/doc/source/BackgroundInfo/Introduction.rst

 resistance, aerodynamic resistance, runoff, snowfall, snow surface albedo, supercooled liquid water in frozen soil, and frozen soil permeability.

-The Noah-MP LSM has evolved through community efforts to pursue and refine a modern-era LSM suitable for use in the National Centers for Environmental Prediction (NCEP) operational weather and climate prediction models.
+The Noah-MP LSM has evolved through community efforts to pursue and refine a modern-era LSM suitable for use in the National Centers for Environmental Prediction (:term:`NCEP`) operational weather and climate prediction models.
 This collaborative effort continues with participation from entities such as NCAR, NCEP, NASA, and university groups.

 Noah-MP has been implemented in the UFS via the :term:`CCPP` physics package and is currently being tested for operational use in GFSv17 and RRFS v2.
 Additionally, the UFS Weather Model now contains a Noah-MP land component.
 Noah-MP has